Hindenburg Line: Defensive fortification

 Withdrawal to the Siegfriedstellung was debated by Ludendorff and other senior German commanders over the winter of 1916–1917.
 An offensive in the new year with 21 divisions was discussed on 19 December but it was considered that such a force could not achieve a decisive result.
 An OHL memorandum of 5 January noted that offensive preparations by the French and British were being made all along the Western Front to keep the site of a spring offensive secret.
 It was considered that the Somme front, the area between Arras and Lille, the Aisne front, Lorraine and Flanders were particularly threatened.
 Prisoner interrogation, postal analysis, espionage and air reconnaissance were used to identify the probable sites of Anglo-French offensives.
 March was considered the earliest that the Anglo-French could attack, with a possible delay if a Russian offensive was also planned.
 The chief of staff of Army Group Rupprecht, Generalleutnant Hermann von Kuhl issued a survey of offensive possibilities on 15 January.
 A German breakthrough attempt was rejected for lack of means and the consequences of failure.
 Limited-objective attacks at Loos, Arras, the Somme and the Aisne were considered but the manpower and equipment shortage meant that even smaller attacks risked using up reserves needed for defence against the expected Anglo-French spring offensives.
 Local attacks like those at Bouchavesnes and La Maisonette on the Somme in late 1916, which could be mounted without reinforcements, were all that could be considered.
 Ludendorff accepted the analysis that no offensive was possible.

-On a visit to Kuhl on 20 January, Fuchs concluded that Allied superiority was so great that the German army could not forestall the Anglo-French with an attack or stop them attacking elsewhere.
+On a visit to Kuhl on 20 January, Fuchs concluded that Allied superiority was so great that the German army could not forestall the Anglo-French with an attack or stop them from attacking elsewhere.
 The army could not withstand another battle like the Somme; work on defences there was futile and would exhaust the troops for nothing.
 On 29 January, Ludendorff ruled that a withdrawal could not be ordered on political as well as military grounds, then on 31 January, discussed withdrawal with Kuhl, while the 1st and 2nd Army commanders on the Somme front opposed a retirement.
 Resources continued to be directed to the Somme defences during January and February and on 6 February, the 1st Army HQ requested three divisions and 15,000 labourers to work on new positions, to implement the Wotan–Siegfried–Riegel plan, a partial withdrawal to a line from Arras to Sailly.
 Even with the expansion of the German army over the winter and the transfer of divisions from Russia, 154 German divisions the Western Front were confronted by 190 French, British and Belgian divisions, many of which were bigger than the German equivalents.
 The Wotan–Siegfried–Riegel plan would reduce the front by 13 km and need six fewer front-holding divisions, compared to a shortening of 45 km and a saving of 13 to 14 divisions, by withdrawing an average of 15 km to the Siegfriedstellung (Hindenburg Line).